mlavi/hugo/content/post/git-for-operators.md

 # Branches

 We've seen that every repo is initialized with a default branch named master (unless specified otherwise).
-It is sometimes called the mainline branch and while it is arbitrarily important, but by convention for many projects, it is where attention is focused to keep it stable from risky changes.
+[Update Summer 2020](https://tech.slashdot.org/story/20/06/10/1922255/tech-terms-face-scrutiny-amid-anti-racism-efforts): there is a new convention to use "main" or "primary" instead and I will work to update this tutorial.
+It is sometimes called the mainline or default branch and while it is arbitrarily important, but by convention for many projects, it is where attention is focused to keep it stable from risky changes.

 Branching allows anyone to manage changes that should not block the main branch stability.
 Long lived branches are usually a bad idea and should be discarded as soon as possible to avoid larger merge conflicts due to drift.
 Branches usually represent different types of shorter lived work: experiments, a bug fix, a new feature, refactoring, and so on.
 Sometimes branches are referred to as topic branches to highlight their focused, short lived scope.

 You can create a branch in a repo, make some changes there, and commit changes onto your topic branch.
-It is ideal to merge changes from master onto your branch periodically to keep it up to date and minimize merge conflicts down the line.
-The final stage of a branch life cycle is to merge your branch to master and then delete the topic branch.
+It is ideal to merge changes from main onto your branch periodically to keep it up to date and minimize merge conflicts down the line.
+The final stage of a branch life cycle is to merge your branch to the mainline and then delete the topic branch.

 A nice visualization of branching: https://agripongit.vincenttunru.com/